Course Descriptions

 Instructor: Nadia Roumani

-Intentional community Building & Radical Healing in/Through the Black Muslim Imagination
+Intentional Community Building & Radical Healing in/through the Black Muslim Imagination

-Instructor: Dr. Kameelah Rashad
+Instructor: Dr. Kameelah Oseguera

 Peacebuilding, Conflict Resolution and Restorative Justice in Muslim Communities